 WHAT ARE THE BEST PRACTICES IN DOCUMENTATION?

-Documentation follows specific guidelines as per the compliance framework.
-For example, a healthcare facility follows HIPAA rules for protecting patient information.
-It must collect all of its patient information security processes and procedures.
-Suppose a company has more than one compliance framework; it needs to keep track of all the controls it has put in place and the proof it has to show that it meets each compliance rule.
-However, some best practices are enlisted for better understanding:
+Documentation must follow the rules set by the compliance framework.
+For example, a healthcare firm must follow HIPAA rules to protect patient information.
+It needs to gather and record all processes and steps related to protecting sensitive patient data security.
+If a company follows more than one compliance framework, it must track all the controls it uses and keep proof that it meets each rule.
+The following best practices offer better clarity:

 HOW TO IMPROVE THE COMPLIANCE DOCUMENTATION PROCESSES?